“Sweet, tender, buttery candied yams made the Southern way!”

 - TASTE THE MIXTURE AND MAKE SURE IT TASTES YUMMY.
 ADD MORE SPICES IF NEEDED.

-- Pour mixture over yams.
+- Pour mixture over sweet potatoes.

 - Cover with foil and bake for 40 minutes.

 - Remove foil, baste and bake for an additional 20-25 minutes or until fork-tender.